Why Sporcle Events?

 What does the bar/venue have to provide?
 Do we need to have sound equipment?

-Our trivia hosts have everything they need to run a successful show – sound equipment, game supplies, and their top-notch entertainment skills.
+Our events hosts have everything they need to run a successful show – sound equipment, game supplies, and their top-notch entertainment skills.
 They will get there early, typically 30-45 minutes before the start of show to get set up and walk around to get people signed up.
 We understand you have your business to run, so we want to make this as easy on you as we can!

 What should we expect – how long does it take to grow a following?

 When we choose a night that takes into consideration what we discussed in picking a day/time, we find that it takes about 12 weeks to really grow that following.
 In some cases, it happens more quickly and other situations where it might take a little longer (Sunday or Monday nights for example).
-It really takes us, you and the host working together to make sure we are making the biggest impact and giving you a return on your investment in those 12 weeks.
+It really takes us, you, and the host working together to make sure we are making the biggest impact and giving you a return on your investment in those 12 weeks.
 No matter what type of entertainment you are trying to provide to your customers, I think most venues understand that this doesn’t happen overnight, it’s a process that can have big results for your bottom line if it is given time to grow.

 What is our commitment?
 Is there a contract?

-We do have a 12 week service agreement, that relates directly to how long we feel it takes to build a show, but it is just for the first 12 weeks.
+We do have a 12 week service agreement, which relates directly to how long we feel it takes to build a show, but it is just for the first 12 weeks.
 After the 12 weeks is up we continue on a ‘handshake” – no additional service agreements or extensions are required.
-Based on our experience of 9 plus years, we have found that it takes about 12 weeks to grow and develop your show.
+Based on our experience of 12-plus years, we have found that it takes about 12 weeks to grow and develop your show.
 We want to make sure we are all committed – us, you, and the host – to growing your revenue and this agreement hold us all accountable to do just that.

 What type of marketing do you provide?